School of Record for American College of the Mediterranean Aix-en-Provence

 Intensive four hours’ classroom learning tied to two hours’ practical workshops and activities.
 Development of an understanding of oral French through dialogue and role-playing.

-FRE 200: Intermediate Elementary French 3 Credits
+FRE 200: Practical Intermediate French 3 Credits

 Prerequisite: At least 2 semesters of college level French